Kiranjith83/SA/SA.md

    - If you invite an account, make sure to have the Roles that can be switched is created.
 AWS Organization will not create if an account is added by invite.

 # S3
-  - Read and write consistency with new file
+  - S3 Read and write consistency with new file.
-  - Eventual consistency with update, delete of existing it.
+    - Read after Write consistency for PUTs of new Object.
+      - If you upload a file, the file is readable immediately.
+    - Eventual Consistency for OverWrite PUTS and DELETES.
+      - Update/delete of file has eventual consistency.
   - 99.99% Availability
   - 99.99999999999% Durabilities
   - Lifecycle Management (Moves to different Tier of storage).